PassKit/passkit-golang-grpc-sdk/README.md

 # passkit-golang-sdk

+__Important Disclaimer:__ _This repository is currently under development.
+Below instructions are meant as a reference for beta partners, and could be subject to changes.
+Please note that the environment mentioned in below Quickstart is our Development Environment, which should not be used in a production setting; this is purely for exploratory testing.
+Data created in our Development Environment can be purged at anytime at our discretion without notice._

 The PassKit IO SDK makes it quick and easy to create and manage your branded Digital Membership Cards for Apple Wallet and Google Pay.

 ## Table of Content